dat-ecosystem/dat/docs/what-is-dat.md

 See ['how `dat` works'](#how-dat-works) below for technical descriptions.
 The transformation and sync modules are where `dat` really shines in that they define a way for data tools and scripts to talk to each other so that these components can be made generic and shared.

 [![](../img/dat-diagram.png)](https://jlord.s3.amazonaws.com/dat-diagram.png)

-### Get involved with `dat`

-- Watch the `dat` repo on Github or follow [@dat_project](https://twitter.com/dat_project) on twitter.
-- Install and play around with the alpha version of `dat`.
-Leave feedback in the Github Issues of this repository!
-- Are you a coder?
-Pick your favorite database/API/file format and try to implement a dat replicator module for it.
-- Suggest an organization that should be using `dat` to distribute their data.
-Let us know [on Twitter](http://twitter.com/dat_project).
-- Have any other questions/concerns?
-[Open an issue](https://github.com/maxogden/dat/issues).
-- Interested in the underlying technology?
-Check out [node](https://github.com/maxogden/art-of-node#the-art-of-node) and [leveldb](https://github.com/rvagg/node-levelup/wiki/Modules)
-- Hang out in `#dat` on freenode

 ### Why do `dat`?